plotdb/form/README.md

      - return either true/false or Promise.
      - return / resolve to true if `value` passed verification.
  - API
+   - `id` - public member for the id of theis op.
+   - `name` - public member for the name of this op.
+   - `config` - public member for the config of this op.
    - `verify(params)` - return true / false or Promise.